 With summer at its terminus, little hints of cold weather are starting to remind everyone of fall’s approach.
 One of autumn’s time-honored traditions has to be curling up with a good read and watching the grey skies whirl by, and café culture has always been a home to this ideal.
-Istanbul hosts a number of great spots that are perfect to grab a coffee or a light meal and laze away the day with book in hand (in no particular order).
+Istanbul hosts a number of great spots that are perfect to grab a coffee or a light meal and laze away the day with book in hand, here are some of our favorites.

 Julius Meinl / Karabatak Karaköy reverberates cool.
 The funky café features retro-style décor and an atmosphere that really invites you to spend hours chatting away with friends over a cup of coffee or settling into a long read.
 This comfortable coffee shop features a menu with a short list of snacks, sandwiches, and desserts, but the real draw is the coffee and the atmosphere.
 Julius Meinl is an Austrian-based coffee roaster and coffee house that is known for the quality of its coffee products.
 Kemankeş Karamustafa Paşa Mahallesi Kara Ali Kaptan Sokak No.7, Karaköy; P:(0212) 243 69 93